 5.3 Identification of Remedial Alternatives

-This section presents Remedial Alternatives for soil and groundwater at the Site.
-The Remedial Alternatives were developed from process options identified and evaluated as described in Section 5.2 and address the RAOs presented in Section 4.5.Preliminary Remedial Alternatives were provided in the DSRA Tech Memo, compiled from the process options listed above for soil and groundwater.
-These remedial alternatives were developed through further evaluation of effectiveness, implementability, and estimated relative cost (Geosyntec, 2017b).
-Based on the results of the BHHRA and assuming institutional controls restricting future use are implemented, exposure to soil at the Site poses unacceptable risks to trespassers.
-The BERA identified minor ecological risks to vermivorous birds and mammals.
-If additional protection is provided by the selected remedial alternative, the uncertainty in the toxicity values used to calculate the risks and the observations during the 2016 BERA field investigations that the terrestrial and wetland portions of the Site are readily used by wildlife, no significant residual ecological risks are anticipated to remain following the remedial action.
-The groundwater remedial alternatives are designed to address the NJDEP GWQSs, which are ARARs.
+This section presents Remedial Alternatives for the landfill, contaminated soil and surface debris beyond the landfill footprint, and groundwater at the Site.
+The Remedial Alternatives were developed from process options identified and evaluated as described in Section 5.2 and address the RAOs presented in Section 4

-Alternatives presented in the DSRA Tech Memo were refined to account for soil conditions in certain areas of the Site that were not included in the Selected Area (Section 4.3 and Appendix B).
-These are defined below.
+5.3.1 Landfill Waste

+The Remedial Alternatives for the area of the Site with landfilled waste require capping consistent with closure of a sanitary landfill under New Jersey’s regulations (N.J.A.C.
+7:26-2A.7(i)).
+Capping scenarios considered to be feasible based on Site conditions and retained for analysis as remedial alternatives are:

+No Action (as required in USEPA,1988 and USEPA, 1991 under CERLCA as a basis for comparison with other alternatives);

+Site Controls (i.e., Institutional Controls and Fencing and Signage)

+Capping 25 acres of the northern portion of the landfill (the Selected Area) without Consolidation;

+Capping the Entire Landfill without Consolidation;

+Consolidating Waste from the GSNWR Wilderness Area onto the Remaining Landfill and Capping the Consolidated Landfill;

+Consolidating Waste from the GSNWR Wilderness Area onto the Remaining Landfill, Further Consolidating the Remaining Landfill, and Capping the Consolidated Landfill with On-Site Materials.

+5.3.2 Contaminated Soil, Surface Debris and Non-Vegetated Areas

+Remedial alternatives have been developed to address areas at the Site with contaminated soils, aeas where waste material is present on the surface but not below the surface (Surface Debris Areas), and/or areas with no vegetative cover.
+Some of the remedial alternatives for landfill waste described above will also address these area.
+To the extent such areas are not addressed by the landfill remedies, alternatives to address these areas are identified below.
 Areas of Particular Concern (APCs) - areas where the concentration of a COC in a shallow soil sample is more than three times greater than the applicable ARS.
 The following soil sample locations are APCs: POI-9; POI-14; SS-90; SS-97; SS-103; SS-109; and SS-118 (Figure 5-1, Table 5-1).
 Sample SS-109 is adjacent to test pit TP-09.
 Potential industrial wastes that may be source of groundwater impacts observed in nearby monitoring well MW-3 are present at test pit TP-09.
 Therefore, it is anticipated that remediation of soil sample location SS-109 will also include test pit TP-09.
 The extents of the APCs identified above are approximate and require additional delineation in future studies.

+Surface Debris Area – an approximately 30-acre area west of the landfill in the vicinity of the large pond where waste material has been observed on the surface but no waste layer was identified during test pit excavation.

-Mostly non-vegetated areas - areas where the existing vegetation permits access to the area and is too sparse to reduce direct contact with soil or waste and soil sample results are greater than their ARS (Figure 5-1).
+Non-Vegetated Areas - areas where the existing vegetation permits access to the area and is too sparse to reduce direct contact with soil or waste and soil sample results are greater than their ARS (Figure 5-1).
 Mostly non-vegetated areas were identified by USEPA and the Group based on aerial photographs and during a reconnaissance at the Site on December 1, 2017.
 Additional data may be required to determine whether soil sample results are greater than the ARS in each of these areas.

 The extent of these areas will be determined during a Pre-Design Investigation (PDI).
 The refinement process resulted in the final soil and groundwater alternatives developed for the Site.
 These alternatives are the basis of this FS report and are listed below.

-5.3.1 Soil

 No Action (as required in USEPA,1988 and USEPA, 1991 under CERLCA as a basis for comparison with other alternatives);